-New Jersey’s recreational marijuana market open for business
+Feeling ‘right,’ ‘safe,’ people greet cannabis sales in NJ

-Recreational sales of cannabis for adults 21 and older are scheduled to start Thursday, with the first alternative treatment centers opening at 6 a.m. in part of the state.
+Hagan Seeley, 23, said he had just found out a day earlier that recreational sales were starting and decided to see what the scene looked like.
+He was impressed with the venue, decorated with an old train station-style tote board and long wooden tables featuring products under glass globes.

-“It’s a huge event.
-It’s a moment in time in American history where prohibition 2.0 is lifted,” said Ben Kovler, the chairman and CEO of Green Thumb Industries, which has two facilities opening Thursday, one in Bloomfield and another in Paterson.
+“It feels right.
+It feels safe.
+It feels like everything you’d want it to be rather than anything you could get anywhere else,” Seeley said.

-The start of the recreational market comes a a week after Democratic Gov. Phil Murphy announced that state regulators had cleared the way for recreational sales at seven “alternative treatment centers” that had already offered medical cannabis.
+The start of the recreational market comes a week after Democratic Gov. Phil Murphy announced that state regulators had cleared the way for recreational sales at seven “alternative treatment centers” that had already offered medical cannabis.
 The seven centers operate 13 facilities across the state.

 New Jersey is among 18 states, plus the District of Columbia, with legalized recreational marijuana markets.
 Thirty-seven states, including New Jersey, have legalized medical marijuana.